 Chinese mustard greens or jiè cài (芥菜) in Mandarin and gai choy in Cantonese, sometimes called Indian mustard, leaf mustard, or mustard cabbage, is a very healthy vegetable.
-We don’t use it much because it is kind of bitter (well, very bitter)–so much so that it’s usually cooked with lots of ginger and some sugar to take the edge off.
-On the bright side, most, if not all bitter vegetables, including these mustard green Chinese vegetables are very healthy!
+We don’t use it much because it is kind of bitter (well, very bitter)––so much so that it’s usually cooked with lots of ginger and some sugar to take the edge off.
+On the bright side, most, if not all bitter vegetables, including these mustard greens, are very healthy!
 For more detailed information, see our complete article on Chinese Mustard Greens.

-Watercress or xī yáng cài (西洋菜) also pronounced “sai yeung choy” in Cantonese, is another one of those vegetables our family eats quite often.
-It’s a rather mild tasting vegetable when cooked, but tastes somewhat peppery when eaten raw (think arugula).
-Like the name suggests, it is an aquatic vegetable that thrives in cold water and is quite commonly found in the wild.
-Bill probably has the most experience with this; when growing up in upstate New York, he and his family used to drive up to a little known spot deep in the Catskills to pick big bunches of watercress that grew in the spring-fed streams.
+I probably have the most experience with this!
+When growing up in upstate New York, my family and I used to drive up to a little known spot deep in the Catskills to pick big bunches of watercress that grew in the spring-fed streams.
 This place got to be quite well-known amongst the four (or was it five?)
 Chinese families that lived in Sullivan county, NY, and the women of these families would make periodic drives to pick bunches and bunches of fresh, wild-grown watercress together.
 Those were the days!

 A little more recently, we found watercress in Sedona, AZ while on a family trip.
 Being the hunters and gatherers we are, we had a fine side dish that night to go with the grilled chicken and steaks at the timeshare where we stayed.
 But when we can’t get it in the wilds of good old North America, we settle for a few bunches at $1.29 apiece at our supermarket.
-2-3 bunches is usually the optimal amount for a nice side dish.
-Enjoy this vegetable is a quick and easy stir fry using our recipe for Healthy Stir Fried Watercress with Garlic recipe.
+2-3 bunches are usually the optimal amount for a nice side dish.
+Enjoy this vegetable in a quick and easy stir-fry using our recipe for Healthy Stir-Fried Watercress with Garlic.

 Pea shoots, wān dòu miáo (豌豆苗) or simply dòu miáo (similar pronunciation in Cantonese) is a tasty vegetable that is readily available these days in many restaurants and Chinese markets.
-“Pea leaves” is probably the most accurate description for this veggie as the plants that are harvested are more than just sprouts with fairly large leaves as you can see from the picture below.
-In fact, I think the larger leaves are actually more tender than the smaller sprouts you sometimes find that are cut when they are only 3 to 4 inches high!
+“Pea leaves” is probably the most accurate term for this veggie, as the plants that are harvested are more than just sprouts with fairly large leaves, as you can see from the picture below.
+In fact, I think the larger leaves are actually more tender than the smaller sprouts.

-Dòu miáo has become fairly popular recently, but the big season is during the fall and winter when you can get them more readily and for more reasonable prices (at least here in the US Northeast).
-Our theory on this is that during the spring and summer, farmers are growing beans and peas for the beans and peas!
-So there’s no reason to harvest the leaves; during this time pea leaves may sell for as high as $6.49 a pound.
-Yes, they are light in weight but $6.49 a pound is starting to approach close to the price of a good cut of beef!
-(Makes us miss Beijing wet markets, where we could get plentiful seasonal vegetables for a fraction of what they cost in the US!)
+Dòu miáo has become fairly popular recently, but the big season is during the fall and winter when you can get them more readily and for more reasonable prices (at least here in the Northeastern U.S.).
+They can sell for as high as $6.49 a pound.
+Yes, they are light in weight, but $6.49 a pound can be steep!
+(Makes us miss Beijing markets, where we could get plentiful seasonal vegetables for a fraction of what they cost in the U.S.!)

 We recently posted a Stir-Fried Pea Tips dish that looks great and tastes even better, especially if you’re a lover of leafy greens, like us.
 Give it a try if you can get your hands on some of these tender leaves!